khawajafarooq/ProgressMeter/README.md

 ```

 ## Issues
-- [x] Some tweakings required to use ProgressMeter inside a Stack View
+- [ ] Some tweakings required to use ProgressMeter inside a Stack View

 ## Up Coming Features
-- [x] Annotations on bottom; Currenty annotations can only display on the top of ProgressMeter
+- [ ] Annotations on bottom; Currenty annotations can only display on the top of ProgressMeter
+- [ ] Support for MAC

 ## Author 🙏🏻
 **Web**: [Khawaja Farooq](http://khawajafarooq.github.io)